-- a) identify the point(s) in a case at which it is appropriate to involve counsel through seeking informal advice, a formal opinion, or holding a consultation with counsel; - b) make a selection of counsel appropriate to the issues in the case; - c) agree with counsel the basis of their remuneration; - d) make a selection of experts in relation to the evidence to be proved, using your firm's register of experts and other appropriate sources; - e) agree the amount and timing of payment of experts instructed; - f) explain the role of counsel and experts to your client, and in particular the duty of the expert to the court; agree with your client whether they should attend a consultation with counsel; - g) ensure that letters of instruction to experts set out clearly the nature of the opinion that is sought using, where appropriate, the model letter to medical experts annexed to the Pre-Action Protocol for Personal Injury Claims; - h) ensure that instructions to counsel state clearly the objective being pursued by the client, and summarise key issues in the case; - i) ensure that all and only relevant supporting documentation is sent to counsel and experts; - j) agree timetables for the provision of opinions or advice, and take effective steps to ensure these are adhered to; - check expert reports and documents prepared by counsel to ensure that all issues identified in the instructions have been addressed; - I) critically evaluate, test and challenge expert evidence; - m) evaluate the overall performance of counsel and experts for the purpose of maintaining your firm's register of preferred counsel and experts.
+- a) identify the point(s) in a case at which it is appropriate to involve counsel through seeking informal advice, a formal opinion, or holding a consultation with counsel; - b) make a selection of counsel appropriate to the issues in the case, using your firm's register of counsel or other appropriate means; - c) make a selection of experts in relation to the evidence to be proved, using your firm's register of experts and other appropriate sources; - d) agree the amount and timing of payment of experts instructed, and that the client understands that they have overall responsibility for any fees agreed with the expert; - e) explain the role of counsel and experts to your client, and in particular the duty of the expert to the court; - f) ensure that letters of instruction to experts set out clearly the nature of the opinion that is sought - g) ensure that instructions to counsel state clearly the objective being pursued by the client, and summarise key issues in the case; - h) ensure that all and only relevant supporting documentation is sent to counsel and experts; - i) agree timetables for the provision of opinions or advice, and take effective steps to ensure these are adhered to; - j) check expert reports and documents prepared by counsel to ensure that all issues identified in the instructions have been addressed; - k) critically evaluate, test and challenge expert evidence; - I) evaluate the overall performance of counsel and experts for the purpose of maintaining your firm's register of preferred counsel and experts.

-10. Preparing for and managing the proof or jury trial
+10. Preparing for and managing the trial